Myrtle Beach Dog Bites Lawyer

 Dog bites are often complicated personal injury cases for many people because the dog owners are usually friends, family members, or neighbors with whom the victims have had healthy relationships.
 There can often be a certain amount of concern on the victim’s part that filing an injury claim for their dog bite will result in financial hardship for these acquaintances.

 If you or your loved one sustained serious injuries because of a dog attack in the Myrtle Beach area, do not wait to retain legal counsel.
 Insurance companies routinely look to resolve these cases for the least amount possible, and a lawyer will fight to make sure that you get everything you need and deserve.
 The Law Office of William J. Luse represents clients in Myrtle Beach, Surfside Beach, Socastee, Conway, Little River, North Myrtle Beach, and other parts of Horry County, Georgetown County, and Marion County.
-Call (843) 839-4795 or fill out an online contact form to have a Myrtle Beach dog bites attorney review your case and answer all of your legal questions during a free consultation.
+Call (843) 839-4795 or fill out an online contact form to have a Myrtle Beach dog bites attorney review your case and answer all of your legal questions during a consultation.

 Why Do I Need a Dog Bite Lawyer?